 "I'm too busy."
 It's probably the number one reason people give up on dieting, and go back to fast food, unhealthy snacks, and quickie-mart junk.

-But it doesn't have to be that ways says Dr. Melina Jampolis and creator of this diet for busy people.
+But it doesn't have to be that ways says Dr. Melina Jampolis and creator of one of the latest weight loss trends, a diet for busy people.
 Just a little bit of pre-planning and smart grocery shopping can make a big difference.
 And if you are totally pressed for time, Dr. Melina also has recommendations to help you eat healthier when you do hit the drive thru or go to a restaurant.

 4. The Fiber 35 Diet

 How much fiber do you eat in a day?
 Don't know?
 If your eating habits look anything like the typical American diet, you're probably only getting about 15 to 18 grams of fiber a day.